 Once the link is established, ATHEXCSD reviews the link at least annually by issuing questionnaires to the linked CSDs, and also upon becoming aware of any changes or updates to the FMI that may impact the link.
-The annual review is performed by the Asset Services department of ATHEXCSD.
-It is desk-based and the Head of the department has discretion over which areas of the link arrangements are reviewed every year and is responsible for assessing the responses.
+The annual review is performed by the Asset Servicing department of ATHEXCSD.
+It is desk-based and is conducted exclusively by the Head of the department, who has discretion over which areas of the link arrangements are reviewed every year and is responsible for assessing the responses.
+ATHEXCSD does not perform any other type of operational review or on-site due diligence of linked FMIs and there is no formalised procedure for the review of links.